 Peripheral neuropathy describes nerve damage that affects the extremities, most frequently the hands and feet.
-It can be caused by any number of conditions, including diabetes, autoimmune disease, infection, kidney or liver disease, and hypothyroidism.
+Any number of conditions can cause it, such as diabetes, autoimmune disease, infection, kidney or liver disease, and hypothyroidism.

-Symptoms of peripheral neuropathy include numbness or tingling, weakness, sensitivity and pain.
-The pain associated with peripheral neuropathy is often described as:
+Symptoms of peripheral neuropathy include numbness or tingling, weakness, sensitivity, and pain.

 Painful peripheral neuropathy makes many activities of daily living difficult, including:

 Treatment for peripheral neuropathy depends on its cause.
 Most physicians treat neuropathies with some type of medication.
 In addition to prescription medications aimed at treating neuropathy, your doctor also may recommend pain relievers, antiseizure medication, or antidepressants.